sushantmenon1/Machine-Learning-Notebooks/README.md

-# Project Title: Machine Learning Models and NLP Techniques
+# Machine Learning Models and NLP Techniques

 ## Overview
 In this project, I have developed various machine learning (ML) models during my undergraduate studies.
 I applied natural language processing (NLP) techniques, optimized performance, and achieved high accuracy rates.
 Additionally, I explored diverse datasets to enhance my understanding of different domains.
 Throughout the project, I utilized popular libraries such as NLTK, Pandas, NumPy, SciPy, Seaborn, and Scikit-learn.
 Furthermore, the integration of deep learning techniques significantly improved the precision of the models.